bahrus/if-diff/README.md

 init-count indicates how many nextSiblingElements if-diff "owns".
 This follows the same pattern used by [ib-id](https://github.com/bahrus/ib-id)

 The user will immediately see the desired text "I wish it was Sunday" before a single byte of JS is downloaded.
 Since the text for Tuesday is not yet applicable, embedding the content inside a template tag will allow the browser to ignore whatever is inside until needed.
 Only if the day changes to Tuesday would we need to display Tuesday.
-At that point, the template is cloned, and the clone and replaces the template.
+At that point, the template is cloned, and the clone replaces the template.

 The "iff" attribute / property is actually an active participant in the logical evaluation.
-If that attribute / property is false, then the evaluation will be false no matter what.
+If that attribute / property is absent / false, then the evaluation will be false no matter what.
 And as the demo below indicates, not-equals is also supported, as is "includes."
 Additional / alternative evaluation logic can be inserted by overriding method async evaluate();

 ## [Demo](https://jsfiddle.net/bahrus/w24t0ra1/)